MelodicTyper/SSOQL/README.md

 RETURN //Returns the contents of the variable - the contents of that select are still the context

 QUERY perCoverage
-PERCENT_OF SELECT plays WHERE (coverage=$mostOccuringCoverage) // Variables are always global RETURN
+PERCENT_OF SELECT plays WHERE (coverage=$mostOccuringCoverage), SELECT plays // Variables are always global RETURN
 ```
 Expected Result: {favCoverage:"Cover 1", perCoverage: 46}